fdm-monster/fdm-monster-docs/docs/0_installing/windows_service.md

 - Internet access is required
 - Windows only (if you use Linux, please use Docker)
-- Pay attention to versions (e.g., NodeJS 18)
+- Pay attention to versions (e.g., Node.js 18)
 - Understand PowerShell execution policy: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` will allow anything to run.

 ---

-### Step 1: Installing NodeJS 18+
+### Step 1: Installing Node.js 18+

-Install NodeJS LTS (long-term support) from [https://nodejs.org/en/download](https://nodejs.org/en/download).
+Install Node.js LTS (long-term support) from [https://nodejs.org/en/download](https://nodejs.org/en/download).
 At the time of writing, this is Node 18.
-The FDM Monster server requires NodeJS 18 LTS or higher.
+The FDM Monster server requires Node.js 18 LTS or higher.

 To check whether Node is installed properly, execute this in Command Prompt or PowerShell: